Jitpomi/ferrisup/templates/data-science/burn-image-recognition/README.md

 # Burn MNIST Image Recognition Template

+> **Part of the FerrisUp Image Classification Template Family**
+>
+> This template is grouped under **Image Classification** alongside the General Image Classifier template (`burn-image-classifier`).
+>
+> - Use **this template** for a quickstart, minimal example using MNIST (grayscale digit recognition).
+> - Use **burn-image-classifier** for general-purpose image classification with RGB images (e.g., CIFAR-10 or your own dataset), more advanced configuration, and custom data support.
+>
+> **Summary of Differences:**
+> - This template is simpler, focused on grayscale digits, and best for demos or teaching.
+> - The classifier template supports custom datasets, RGB images, and is more configurable.

 This project provides a robust, up-to-date workflow for MNIST digit recognition using the [Burn](https://burn.dev) deep learning framework (v0.16.1).
 It features:

 - Modern data batching and normalization